Looks Like Sex

 "Looks Like Sex" is a song by American recording artist Mike Posner from his third mixtape The Layover, although the version of the song on the tape is merely a snippet.
-It was released on December 2, 2011 in the US.
+It was released on December 2, 2011, in the United States.
 The song was written by Mike Posner and Mason Levy, but is heavily derivative of "Midnight City" by French act M83.
 The song did not enter the Billboard Hot 100 but peaked on the Bubbling Under Hot 100 Singles chart at number 18.
 A remix version by Internet cartoon band Your Favorite Martian has released on their YouTube channel.
 Musically, the song contains "slinky electro-pop" characteristics.
 It was originally intended to be on his second album, then under the name of Sky High, but once Posner stated that his album would be called Pages, he then confirmed that he started over with recording and that the single would not appear on the album.